geoscixyz/em/content/case_histories/mt_isa/survey.rst

   :figwidth: 50%
   :name: MIM_PDP_Simulation

-  : Pseudo-conductivity section of apparent conductivity for a simulated pole-dipole survey over a geological model without a conductor (top image) and with a conductor (bottom image).
+  Pseudo-conductivity section of apparent conductivity for a simulated pole- dipole survey over a geological model without a conductor (top image) and with a conductor (bottom image).

 The synthetic data are inverted with a 2D algorithm.
 A mesh